Cochin International Airport: Expansion

-With a rising number of airlines operating at the airport, CIAL decided to construct an exclusive terminal for domestic operations, namely Terminal 2, making the international one Terminal 1, increasing the floor space for international operations by 37161 m2.

 Phase 3

 Work on the third phase was intended to accommodate 5 million passenger movements annually and was started in 2007.
 The third phase involved the commissioning of a central block, connecting the domestic and international terminals and enlarging the airside area to accommodate more gates and waiting areas along with increased shopping areas.
 This increased the built-up area by another 29700 m2.
 The airside area of the international arrivals and departures blocks were integrated and glass walls were installed to allow for more natural light.
 The runway was re-surfaced in 2008.
 The number of parking areas was increased from 15 to 24, including three dedicated for cargo airlines.
 The third phase also completed the expansion of the cargo village and a second aircraft taxiway to the MRO facility.

 Phase 4

 The fourth phase of expansion was originally planned to upgrade the domestic terminal, which has remained untouched in the past three phases.
-However, the expansion plans were changed after the new UDF government took over the administration of the state in May 2011.

 As per the revised plans, the international terminal is to face a major renovation before being converted completely into a domestic terminal, while a new state-of-the-art international terminal is coming up.
 As per the new plans announced by the board of directors in September 2011, the new international terminal would come up on the eastern side of the existing structure.
 The built-up space of the new terminal would be 1500000 sqft having segregated departures and arrivals at different levels.
 The new terminal with an elevation featuring Kerala temple architecture will have all the latest features of international standards.
-Construction major Larsen & Toubro is building the facility which will be ready within 30 months.
-The two-level terminal will have provisions for 112 check-in counters, with in-line baggage screening facilities, 100 immigration counters, 40000 sqft of duty-free shops at departure and arrival lounges, 19 boarding gates, 15 aerobridges, six baggage conveyor belts and fully covered alighting and boarding area.
+Construction major Larsen & Toubro is building the facility, which is expected to be ready within 30 months.
+The two-level terminal will have provisions for 112 check-in counters, with in-line baggage screening facilities, 100 immigration counters, 40000 sqft of duty-free shops at departure and arrival lounges, 19 boarding gates, 15 aerobridges, six baggage conveyor belts and a fully covered alighting and boarding area.

-The current domestic terminal would be converted into an "Executive Pavilion" and would handle VIP and private chartered flights and jets.
-The current international terminal once converted into a domestic terminal, will have 5 aerobridges and 10 boarding gates, apart from increased parking bays.